monikalin21797-prog/EDA-49K-Airbnb-listings/README.md

 The analysis is conducted in Python using Jupyter Notebook, with visualizations and statistical summaries to interpret the dataset effectively.

-📂 Repository Structure
+#Repository Structure
-├── edaproject_of_airbnb.ipynb   # Main Jupyter Notebook with analysis
+├── edaproject_of_airbnb.ipynb   # google collab notebook with analysis
 ├── README.md                    # Project documentation
-└── data/                        # (Optional) Dataset folder if included
+└── data/                        #  Dataset folder

 # Analysis Highlights